 Cases We Handle

-Larry Pitt & Associates represents teachers in Philadelphia and throughout Pennsylvania who are entitled to workers’ comp benefits.
+Larry Pitt & Associates, P.C., represents teachers in Philadelphia and throughout Pennsylvania who are entitled to workers’ comp benefits.
 Some of the cases we accept include:

 - Broken bones and fractures